skywickenden/JavaScript-Rotate/README.md

 Be careful to not reposition the rotated element directly, always put it into a container, and move the container.
 Because if not, IE will keep thinking that the element's center point is on its natural place, and trust me, we don't want that.

 #####Width and Height#####
 Make sure that the element to be rotated has the same width and height, because IExplorer will rotate the rendered element inside a fixed box with that dimensions.
-If you rotate a rectangle, the element will get cutted off (like masked).
+If you rotate a rectangle, the element will get cut off (like masked).
 If you really need to use a rectangular-sized element, please read the section below.

 ###Fixing rectangular elements' issues###